Roger Federer career statistics: Historic achievements

-Federer is the only male player to appear in at least one Grand Slam semifinal for 18 consecutive years (2003–2020).
-Federer was 12–2 in his first 14 Grand Slam finals (2003 Wimbledon to 2007 US Open), with losses in the 2006 and 2007 French Open finals.
-Federer's 2005 win–loss record of 81–4 is second to John McEnroe's 1984 win–loss record of 82–3.
+Federer is the only male player to appear in at least one Grand Slam tournament semifinal for 18 consecutive years (2003–2020).
+Federer was 12–2 in his first 14 Grand Slam tournament finals (2003 Wimbledon to 2007 US Open), with losses in the 2006 and 2007 French Open finals.
+Federer's 2005 season of 81–4 is third in the Open Era to John McEnroe's 1984 season 82–3 and Jimmy Connors 1974 season 94–4.

-Federer has won eight Wimbledon titles, an all-time men's record, surpassing the seven Wimbledon titles won by William Renshaw and Pete Sampras, and later achieved by Djokovic.
+Federer has won eight Wimbledon titles, an all-time men's record, surpassing the seven Wimbledon titles won by William Renshaw and Pete Sampras.
 He is the only male player in history to reach 12 Wimbledon singles finals, and one of only two players to have done this at any Grand Slam event, second to Nadal who reached 14 French Open finals.
-He is the only player to win three different Grand Slam tournaments at least five times (six Australian Open, eight Wimbledon, and five US Open titles) and is the only player to win two different Grand Slam events five consecutive times, at Wimbledon from 2003 to 2007 and the US Open from 2004 to 2008.
+He is the only player to win three different Grand Slam tournaments at least five times (six Australian Open, eight Wimbledon, and five US Open titles) and is the only player to win two different Grand Slam tournaments five consecutive times, at Wimbledon from 2003 to 2007 and the US Open from 2004 to 2008.

 Federer is the only male player to be seeded No. 1 for 18 consecutive Grand Slam tournaments from 2004 French Open to 2008 Wimbledon.

-Federer is the only player to successfully defend three majors (2007 Australian Open, Wimbledon and US Open) that he won the year before.
+Federer is the only player to defend three majors (2007 Australian Open, Wimbledon and US Open) that he won the year before.
 His six Australian Open titles are second behind Djokovic's 10 titles.
 His 5 US Open titles are record shared with Jimmy Connors and Sampras.

-Federer has spent 310 weeks as the ATP number-one ranked player in the world (including a record 237 consecutive weeks), the second-most of any men's tennis player (since 1973) behind Djokovic.
-He is the only player in the Open Era, male or female, to be No. 1 for more than four years consecutively (2 February 2004 to 17 August 2008).